A State-Dependent Dual Risk Model

 \subsection{Laplace Transform of Ruin Time}

 In the ruin theory of the dual risk models, it is of great interest to study the Laplace transform of the ruin time,

-where $\delta>0$.
+where $\delta>0$, and in this section, we aim to derive the Laplace transform for the ruin time for the wealth process $U_{t}$ in \eqref{UDynamics}.
 Note that $\psi(u,\delta)$ can also be interpreted as a perpetual digit option, with payoff $1$ dollar at the time of ruin, with discount coefficient $\delta>0$, which can be taken as the risk-free rate.

 \begin{theorem} Assume that the equation

 has a uniformly bounded positive solution $f(u)$ that satisfies $f(\infty)=0$.
 Then, we have $\psi(u,\delta)=f(u)/f(0)$. \end{theorem}